sonjoybarmon/sonjoybarmon/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto&weight=900&size=30&duration=3000&pause=1000&color=1DBF73&width=600&height=45&lines=Expert+with+Web+Developer;Expert+with+Front-end+Development;Expert+with+Back-end+Development;Expert+with+OpenAI;Expert+with+React+and+Next+js+CMS)](https://git.io/typing-svg)

-I am a full stack developer with a focus on the MERN stack (MongoDB, Express, React, and Node.js).
-With experience in both front-end and back-end development, I have a well-rounded skillset that allows me to build and maintain complex web applications from start to finish.
-In addition to my technical skills, I am a strong problem-solver and always looking for ways to improve my processes and increase efficiency.
-When I'm not coding, you can find me tinkering with new technologies and participating in hackathons and coding challenges.
+I am a full-stack developer specializing in the MERN stack (MongoDB, Express, React, and Node.js).
+With experience in both front-end and back-end development, I possess a comprehensive skill set that enables me to build and maintain complex web applications from start to finish.
+In addition to my technical capabilities, I am a strong problem solver, always seeking ways to improve processes and increase efficiency.
+When I'm not coding, I enjoy exploring new technologies and participating in hackathons and coding challenges.

 * 🌍  I'm based in Bangladesh
-* 🖥️  See my portfolio at [Visit my Portfolio](http://pro-sonjoy.web.app/)
+* 🖥️  See my portfolio at [Visit my Portfolio](https://sonjoybarman.xyz/)
 * ✉️  You can contact me at [sonjoybarmon19@gmail.com](mailto:sonjoybarmon19@gmail.com)
-* 🧠  I'm learning I'm currently learning everything I can about JavaScript and web development.
-I'm also passionate about contributing to open source projects.
+* 🧠  I'm currently learning about JavaScript and web development.
+I am also passionate about contributing to open-source projects.
-* 🤝  I'm open to collaborating on I'm also open to collaborating on projects and ideas, so feel free to reach out to me if you have something interesting in mind.
+* 🤝  I'm open to collaborating on projects and ideas.
+Feel free to reach out if you have something interesting in mind.

 ### Skills